About Us

 She also attended St. Lawrence for the Autism and Behavioural Studies program and got to advance her experience with placements within the school board in Kingston and at Hotel Dieu.
 Rachael has also had the experience to support families in the Greater Toronto Area since 2018 and has recently moved back to support families within her hometown in the Hastings Prince Edward County.
 Rachael loves to support others with a gentle and welcoming approach but also allowing the opportunity to reach their full potential!
 You can catch Rachael outside of working hours playing with her dog, spending time with family and caring for her many plants!
 Helping clients and plants grow big and strong!”

-Rachael is responsible for conducting behavioural assessments, assisting in the design and delivery of intervention plans and, providing staff supervision and support in direct service.
+Rachael is responsible for conducting behavioural assessments, assisting in the design and delivery of intervention plans and, providing staff coaching and mentorship and supports in direct service at our Belleville site.

 Alexis Dano